For example, suppose the output window contained the following text:

 cause tkMOO-light to request a local webbrowser

 to fetch the URL.
-The exec
+The exec command is used to call

 the webbrowser passing it the URL to be displayed.